Ehesp/Sourcemod-Server-Manager-System/README.md

 ##### Packaged Installation

-Upload via FTP
+TO DO: Instructions on FTP zip upload

 #### Environment & Database Configuration

 ##### Environment Setup

 This tool provides a simple way to setup different working environments.
-By default the application is set to `local` development, and thus any configuration options within `app/config/local` override the defaults within `app/confg`.
+By default the application is set to `local` development, and thus any configuration options within `app/config/local` override the defaults within `app/config`.

 To set the environment into `production` mode (if on a live webserver), you need to set a PHP environment variable named `ENV` to `production`.
-This can either be done via the virtual host or in the `public/.htaccess` ???
+This can either be done via the virtual host or in the `public/.htaccess` <- TO DO: instructions on .htaccess env vars

 ##### Database Setup

 First, ensure you have a database setup with connected user privilages and details to hand.

-To prevent your database details from being hardcoded into the application, the application looks for a file named `.env.*.php` based on the current environment.
-For example, to setup your database in `local` a local environment, create a file named `.env.local.php` in the root of your install, with the following:
+To keep your sensitive details out of the application (incase you push your own version to a git based service), the database details are loaded from an environment file, which git ignores.
+These files are located in the root of your application, with the naming convention of `.env.*.php`.
+For example in local environment, the file will be named `.env.local.php`.

+> In production, the file is named `.env.php`.

+There are two ways to configure this file; the advised way by running the `php artisan ssms:dbconfig` command, or manually creating the file yourself with the following content:

 ~~~
 <?php